RavensbourneWebMedia/Web-development-workshop/sessions/week-11.md

 ### When?

-Whenever we want a computer to **do something**, like capturing an input, making a calculation, comparing data, answering a question, sending data, requesting data, drawing stuff on screen...
+Whenever we want a computer to **do something**, like capturing an input, making a calculation, comparing data, answering a question, sending data, requesting data, drawing stuff on screen... anything.

 ### Why?